Grishase/Basketball/README.md

 # Features

-The application was made by Agrin with Python ,Flask framework,Sqlite HTML, little bit JavaScript to view the schedule as slideshow, and CSS.
+The application was made with Python ,Flask framework,Sqlite HTML, little bit JavaScript to view the schedule as slideshow, and CSS.

 * Python
 * Flask